 Learning First Aid for Caregivers: The key role of caregivers is to keep everyone safe in case of sudden, unexpected emergencies.
 First Aid plays a critical role in achieving that.

-A medical emergency can happen anytime, anywhere, and it is critical to be prepared no matter how minor or how serious is the incident.
+A medical emergency can happen anytime, anywhere, and it is critical to be prepared – no matter how minor (or serious) is the incident might be.